 Although it is possible to see the Yucatán region beyond the beaches and resorts without a car, it can be a bit of a struggle sometimes.

 Getting around the Yucatán region by public transportation isn’t always easy.
 There are buses and colectivos (Mexican shuttle buses) to choose from.
-Both traffic the main routes and are good options if you have a very flexible schedule and don’t have to get to a place at a certain time.
+Both drive along the main routes and are good options if you have a very flexible schedule and don’t have to get to a place at a certain time.
 They’re also a good option if you’re staying somewhere close to the bus and colectivo stops and are headed only towards the main attractions.

 However, there are lots of beautiful, but remote, places where these options won’t take you.
 Chances are also that you’ll be staying somewhere a bit further away from the bus stops.